stevensouza/automon/helloworld_unwoven_jamon/README.md

 Generates a jar that is used to demonstrate using Automon with JAMon.
-It can be executed from the 'examples' directory.
+It can be executed in the following way.
+* from the 'examples' directory.
+* fat/shaded jar - java -Dorg.automon=sysout -jar target/helloworld_woven-1.0.4-SNAPSHOT-shaded.jar 10
+* mvn exec:java